-Earwax blockage can occur when your body produces too much earwax or when the existing wax is pushed too far into your ear canal.
+Earwax blockage (called cerumen impaction) can occur when your body produces too much earwax or when the existing wax pushes too far into your ear canal.
 In some cases, you may not be able to hear out of the affected ear, but this typically lasts only until you can have the excess wax removed.
-In most cases, home treatment works well, but a doctor can also help eliminate the earwax blockage.
+In most cases, home treatment works well, but a doctor can also help eliminate and unplug the earwax blockage.

-The presence of some earwax is normal; earwax protects your inner ear from debris, such as bacteria and dust.
-Normally, the wax works its way out of your ear gradually so there is no blockage.
+The presence of some earwax is normal.
+Earwax protects your inner ear from debris, such as bacteria and dust.
+Normally, the wax works its way out of your ear gradually so there’s no blockage.
 However, you may develop a blockage if you push the wax deep into your ear or naturally produce an excess amount of earwax.

 Using Cotton Swabs